Last Updated on by Talita

 No matter what trail you choose, you’ll likely begin at the parking lot by the Baths of Aphrodite.

 After the hike, we drove to the beach town of Paphos about 45 minutes away.

 We arrived in Paphos quite late, so we just took it easy with a walk along the lively waterfront where some of the best restaurants in Paphos are.

 Day 5: Wander through Paphos, visit Avakas Gorge, drive to Larnaca (with a stop in Limassol)

 What to do in Paphos day 2

-Paphos is quite famous as a beach and party destination.
+Very well known as a party destination, the beaches in Paphos are quite famous and beautiful.
 And, if anyone has heard anything about Cyprus, they probably know this city by name.